 Please do not throw a steak on the grill for me, because I am mostly vegetarian (...this is the reason why I go by "Vidya").
 I don't eat land animals, mammals, farmed animals, or bottom-feeders.
 I do eat dairy, and I eat some fish (wild salmon is too good to give up!)
 There is no one single reason for my choice; rather, it stems from my concern for the animal welfare, our environment, and my health (no, it doesn't bother me if you eat meat: you can put whatever you want in your own body:)).

 I have done volunteer works for some nonprofit organizations.
 One particular interest is the effect of hurricane-driven floods on society.
 I can sometimes be found working on my own software and running models when I should be doing real simulation.
-This is the ways to connect technology to predict hazards that I really love.
+This is the ways to connect technology to calibrate water resources systems that I really love.
 Writing code is fun! it is even more fun when it runs correctly and seamlessly...
 This is what motivates my research.

 After graduating with my Engineering MS degree from the University of Tehran, I worked for over a year with Engineering firms in Tehran, Iran--Indo-European people with black, brown and light brown hair:-).
 There I supported several catchment modeling systems and was involved in a new project for a reservoir construction.
 After a year and a bit, I went back to College to get my Ph.D. degree in Engineering.